MarkusEh/vdr-plugin-tvscraper/README.md

-With a "make install" the file "override.conf" which provides the possibility to define scraping behaviour manually (see description below) is created in <PLGCFGDIR>.
+With a "make install" the file "override.conf" which provides the possibility to define scraping behaviour manually (see description below) is created in \<PLGCFGDIR\> (for debian based distributions, this should be /var/lib/vdr/plugins/tvscraper).
 An existing override.conf will not be overwritten.

 The plugins uses a sqlite3 database to store the necessary information.
 If /dev/shm/ is available, the database is kept in memory during runtime